KomodoPlatform/NotaryNodes/proposals/shossain/README.md

 ## Disclosure
 - I am a team member and I test BarterDEX
-- I do not have any existing node running (testnodes running btw)
+- I am not an existing node operator
 - I am not teaming up with another node secretly
 - I have a capability of running a Notary Node easily